 Travel tip: Ask the servers which macaron flavors are unique to that location and don’t be afraid to try them!
 Even if the flavor sounds exotic (like milk chocolate and passion fruit), Pierre Herme combines them in a subtle, balanced way.

 Aside from pastries, Paris is also famous for its crepes.
-You’ll find street vendors selling traditional nutella crepes on every corner, but these are similar to the crepes you’ll eat in North America.
-To try authentic Parisian buckwheat crepes, head to Breizh Cafe.
-Despite its unassuming exterior, Breizh Cafe serves wholesome, delicious, and unique crepes with ingredients sourced from local farmers.
+You’ll find street vendors selling traditional Nutella crepes on every corner, but these are similar to the crepes you’ll eat in North America.
+To try unique Parisian crepes, head to Breizh Cafe.
+Despite its unassuming exterior, Breizh Cafe serves wholesome and delicious crepes with ingredients sourced from local farmers.

 Travel tip: If the main restaurant is packed, go to their shop next door.
 You can sit at the table in the middle and order from the same menu.
-The only differences are that the atmosphere is casual and you’ll share this table with others #timetomakefriends.
+The only differences are that the atmosphere is casual and you’ll share this table with others.

 Other dining recommendations

 Since we were only in Paris for 4.5 days, we didn’t get to try all the eateries I wanted.
 But in case you want more options, here they are:

 - For halal French food, check out Le Crystal Paris near Champs-Elysées